Enzo Francescoli: Torino

 In 1993, Francescoli accepted an offer from Turin side Torino, the most recent winner of the Coppa Italia.

 The 1993 Supercoppa Italiana final was the closest Francescoli ever came to winning a trophy during his time in Italy, as Torino ultimately lost the title to Milan.
 With Francescoli, Torino came close to defending the title the following season, but the club was defeated by Ancona in a semi-final upset.
 However, the club's Serie A campaign was more heavily contested.
-After initially fighting against relegation, Torino climbed the table to clinch a spot in the next season's UEFA Cup, earning four points more than the required amount to qualify for the tournament.
+After initially fighting against relegation, Torino climbed the table to clinch a spot in the next season's UEFA Cup, earning four points more than they needed to qualify for the tournament.
 In the European Cup Winners' Cup, for which they had qualified the previous season as the 1993 Italian Cup champions, Torino reached the quarter-finals, only to be eliminated by eventual champions Arsenal.
 Despite a successful season for the team, Francescoli did not perform as well as in previous seasons, from an individual standpoint, as he only scored three goals in 24 appearances, his lowest tally during his four seasons in the Italian league.